Ink & Impact Fellowship

 Fellowship Benefits

-• Coaching: Three one-on-one sessions with Fellowship Director Kimm Topping
+Coaching: One-on-one sessions with Fellowship Director Kimm Topping

-• Public Readings: Showcase your work at Page & Parlor in May 2026
+Public Readings: Showcase your work at Stories in Bloom in May

 Timeline